 Erosion Control Blanket shall be BioNet C125BN Erosion Control Blanket, Western Excelsior Excel CC-4 All Natural, Nedia C400B, or equal as reviewed and approved by the Owner’s Representative or Engineer, within the Wetland Areas shown on the Plans.

 Physical stake samples to secure the Erosion Control Blanket shall be provided to the Owner’s Representative or Engineer for acceptance at least two weeks prior to installation.
-Wood stakes shall be used to anchor all erosion control blankets and wetland sod mats.
+Wood stakes shall be used to anchor all erosion control blankets.
 Stakes shall be wooden stakes solid and free of knots or defects.
 Stakes shall be the dimensions shown on the Plans and come to a point at the bottom.
 Stakes shall be wedge shaped or have a retaining notch at the top.

 8-02.2 Materials